Skip to main content

 Taxable BrokerageUnlimited deposits & withdrawals, no age restrictionsMust pay capital-gains tax

-Traditional IRA / Roth IRATax-deferred or tax-free growthContribution limits ($7,000 in 2025); early-withdrawal rules
+Traditional IRA / Roth IRATax-deferred or tax-free growthAnnual IRS contribution limits; early-withdrawal rules

 Margin AccountLeverage to amplify returnsHigher risk & interest costs